-RileyLink - a little decive that serves as a brain for Loop systems.
+RileyLink:A small device that serves as a “brain” for Loop systems.
 It connects an iPhone to a Dexcom CGM and insulin pump to create the Looping systems.
-It was developed by D-Dad Pete Schwamb and named after his daughter Riley who lives with type 1 diabetes.
+It was developed by D-Dad Pete Schwamb and named after his daughter, Riley, who lives with type 1 diabetes.
 The official site for more information and ordering is GetRileyLink.org.

-LoopDocs -- an incredibly comprehensive online instruction guide on Looping, created by D-Mom Katie DiSimone who uses this DIY technology and keeps up on the latest developments.
+LoopDocs: This is an incredibly comprehensive online instruction guide on Looping, created by D-Mom Katie DiSimone who uses this DIY technology and keeps up on the latest developments.
 This resource also offers a range of other information that includes Facebook groups and other online tools to learn more and get involved.

-In the Diabetes Online Community on blogs, Twitter, Facebook and Instagram, there are countless examples of people using this diabetes technology successfully and sharing their experiences.
+In the Diabetes Online Community on blogs, Twitter, Facebook, and Instagram, there are countless examples of people using this diabetes technology successfully and sharing their experiences.